MewsSystems/FuncSharp/readme.md

 ### Option

-An `IOption<A>` is widely used functional data type known from other languages.
+An `Option<A>` is widely used functional data type known from other languages.
 It represents a value that may or may not be available.
 Great for avoiding `NullReferenceException`s and handling the two null/non-null cases.
 Also in C#, nullable types are somewhat different from references (in case of nullables, you have to use the `Value` getter).
 The option type nicely unifies this discrepancy.

 ### Morphism